andrechristikan/ack-nestjs-boilerplate/KAFKA.md

 ## Prerequisites

-Alright, we need some adjustment for next section.
+Alright, we need to know some knowledge before next section.

 * Follow [README](README.md) Documentation.
 * Understood [Kafka Fundamental](kafka-url).
-It will help how kafka works to maintain message.
+It will help we to know how kafka works and why we need kafka.

 ## Build With